kiettt23/trust-deal/README.md

 sui client publish --gas-budget 100000000

 # Copy Package ID from output:
-# ✅ Published PackageID: 0x9399b5c...
+# ✅ Published PackageID: 0x...
 # Add to web/.env.local
 ```

 ### Configuration

-The application now fetches **REAL blockchain data** from Sui testnet/mainnet:
+The application now fetches **REAL blockchain data** from Sui devnet:

 1. **Deploy Contract**: Publish the Move smart contract to get a Package ID
 2. **Set Package ID**: Add `NEXT_PUBLIC_PACKAGE_ID` to `web/.env.local`
-3. **Connect Wallet**: Use Sui Wallet or Suiet to interact
+3. **Connect Wallet**: Use Slush Wallet or Suiet to interact
 4. **View Real Data**: All deals, stats, and transactions are fetched from blockchain

 **Note:** If no deals exist on-chain yet, the dashboard will show 0 stats until you create deals.